 Senator Bill Monning has agreed to author legislation, SB 1231, on behalf of TAMC to improve safety through the State Route156 Corridor (SR 156).
 The bill has been referred to the Senate Natural Resources and Water Committee.
-It was scheduled to be heard on March 24, but will be rescheduled to April 14 instead, due to the Recess.

 Transportation Development Act Reform